vmware-tanzu/velero-plugin-for-vsphere/docs/self-signed-certificate.md

 * Guest cluster: supported since v1.1.1
 * Supervisor cluster: not supported

 To install with a storage provider secured by a self-signed certificate, the --cacert option needs to be added to provide a path to a certificate bundle to trust.
+This certificate is used to verify TLS connection to the object store when backing up and restoring.
+The object store is specified with ` --backup-location-config` in the install command.

 Here is an example install command:
 ```text